Deduktiva/magnolia-python/Python/Doc/library/difflib.rst

    By default, the diff control lines (those with ``---``, ``+++``, or ``@@``) are created with a trailing newline.
-This is helpful so that inputs created from :func:`file.readlines` result in diffs that are suitable for use with :func:`file.writelines` since both the inputs and outputs have trailing newlines.
+This is helpful so that inputs created from :func:`io.IOBase.readlines` result in diffs that are suitable for use with :func:`io.IOBase.writelines` since both the inputs and outputs have trailing newlines.

    For inputs that do not have trailing newlines, set the *lineterm* argument to ``""`` so that the output will be uniformly newline free.

-   The context diff format normally has a header for filenames and modification times.
+   The unified diff format normally has a header for filenames and modification times.
 Any or all of these may be specified using strings for *fromfile*, *tofile*, *fromfiledate*, and *tofiledate*.
 The modification times are normally expressed in the ISO 8601 format.
 If not specified, the